brenov/xr-cv19-diagnosis/README.md

  - Train the CNN with 3.200 original images and 6.400 images with sharpness adjusted (total of 9.600 images).
  - Train the CNN with 3.200 original images and 6.400 rotated images (total of 9.600 images).

-For all these cases, we tested with the remaining 800 original images andn 60 epochs.
+For all these cases, we tested with the remaining 800 original images and 60 epochs.

 <table>
   <tr>